-Tolerances that exist in today's high-pressure hydraulic systems demand tight control of system contamination.
-Contamination that is built into systems during manufacture and assembly must be removed before start-up to insure proper and predictable system performance throughout its service life.
+The tight tolerances typically found in today's high-pressure hydraulic systems demand strict control of system contamination.
+Contamination built into systems during manufacture and assembly must be removed before start-up to insure proper and predictable system performance throughout its service life.

 Typical instructions state that flushing must be accomplished at normal system fluid velocities for a certain period of time with a certain level of filtration.
 More stringent specifications may call for a particular fluid contamination level and require documentation by fluidcontamination analysis.